shruti-cohort/shruti-cohort/README.md

 #### Talking about Personal Stuffs:

-🎓 Engineering Grad'24 pursuing my bechelor in CSE from AKTU.<br/>
+🎓 Engineering Grad'24 pursuing my bachelor in CSE from AKTU.<br/>
 👨‍💻 I have previously worked as a Fullstack intern at TryFid Pvt.
 Ltd.<br/>
 🎯 I have a keen interest in frontend development and am trying my hands on backend development.<br/>